kyrikakis/hailo_tappas_ros2/README.md

 ## Face recognition

-A Face regognition ROS2 node based on tappas pipelines.
+A Face regognition ROS2 node based on this [example](https://github.com/hailo-ai/tappas/blob/v3.31.0/apps/h8/gstreamer/general/face_recognition/README.rst) tappas application.
 Running face detection, face recognition and object detection in parallel.
 Publishing the detection data and video to ROS2 topics and exposing services for saving embeddings into a local gallery file.

-The application is getting the most out of the Hailo 8 while keeping the CPU consuption on the host in relative low levels.
-The sweet spot for running smoothly is at 15 fps on HD video, enough for most of the use cases.
+The application is getting the most out of **Hailo 8** while keeping the CPU consuption on the host in relative low levels.
+The sweet spot for running smoothly is at 15 fps on HD video resolution, enough for most of the use cases.
 There is a parameter allowing you to skip the object detection inference and it can easily go up to 30 fps.

 ![Face Recognition and Yolo](hailo_face_recognition/hailo_face_recognition/resources/face_recognition.gif)